 I am pleased to send the following note on behalf of the GNSO Council, in relation to the recommendations contained in the Joint Applicant Support (JAS) Working Group (WG) Final Report.
 We understand that the Board has been working on the issue of how ICANN can demonstrate its commitment to ensuring fair and non-discriminatory access by and adequate support for needy applicants in the new gTLD program, and hope that the GNSO community can be of assistance in this regard.

 The GNSO Council and community which it represents shares the Board's commitment and fully supports the goals around which the JAS WG was formed.
 The Council is extremely grateful to the WG and its volunteers, for the incredible amount of work and the many substantive recommendations that it made, including in the Milestone Reports that were published prior to the Final Report.
-We accepted all the WG reports and have actively encouraged each of the GNSO's constituences and stakeholder groups to submit substantive comments and, where appropriate, level of support for each of the WG's recommendations.
+We encouraged each of the GNSO's constituences and stakeholder groups to submit substantive comments and, where appropriate, level of support for each of the WG's recommendations.

-We understand that the Registry and Non-Commercial Stakeholder Groups have each submitted formal comments.
-We believe that other groups will follow suit.
-As the overall issue and specific recommendations are fairly complex, spanning financial, technical and policy implementation matters, we hope the Board understands that this is not a topic on which there is a unified community consensus.
+As the overall issue and specific recommendations are fairly complex, spanning financial, technical and policy implementation matters, we hope the Board understands that this is not a topic on which there is a unified GNSO-wide consensus.

-We believe that, as each constituency and stakeholder group's comments are received, it will be possible to see where there is consensus and/or support, and where there is disagreement.In particular we are confident that a common view can be achieved on the fee reduction which we see essential for needy applicants who qualify, therebyensuring benefits from the new gTLD program are open to all parts of the community.<<
+We believe that, as each constituency and stakeholder group's comments are received, it will be possible to see where there is consensus and/or support, and where there is disagreement.

-In particular we are confident that a common view can be achieved on the fee reduction which we see essential for needy applicants who qualify, thereby

-ensuring benefits from the new gTLD program are open to all parts of the community.

 In addition, we hope that more specific implementation issues and suggestions may emerge from these comments.